Test the cluster membership using a user-defined clustering algorithm

 The user is expected to explore the data with a given clustering algorithm and

-determine the number of clusters k
+determine the number of clusters k.

-as given by applying algorithm
+Furthermore, provide cluster and centers as given by applying algorithm onto dat.

-clusters, as well as available levels in cluster
+The rows of centers correspond to k clusters, as well as available levels in cluster.

 This function allows you to specify a parametric distribution of a noise term.
 It is an experimental feature.